kingCoders60/Namaste_Chat_In/README.md

 # Namaste_Chat_In
-A Full-Stack Scalable Chat Application Following Aatmanirbhar bharat..
+A Full-Stack Scalable Chat Application Following Atmanirbhar bharat..

 A Small Glimpse ..
 🔍 Preview of NamasteChatApp